anickell1984/GitPrac/README.md

 # This is a Read Me File.
-I know because the file is titled README
+I know because the file is titled README.

 ## The Challenge